qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

    The labels automated placement engine

-* The :guilabel:`Number of candidates` controls set how many label placement candidates should be generated for each feature type.
+* The :guilabel:`Number of candidates` controls how many label placement candidates should be generated for each feature type.
 The more candidates generated, the better the labeling will be - but at a cost of rendering speed.
 Smaller number of candidates results in less labels placed but faster redraws.
+* :guilabel:`Text rendering`: sets the default value for label rendering widgets when :ref:`exporting a map canvas <exportingmapcanvas>` or :ref:`a layout <create-output>` to PDF or SVG.
-* |checkbox| :guilabel:`Draw text as outlines`: controls whether text labels are drawn (and exported) as either proper text objects OR as paths only.
-If they are exported as text objects then they can be edited in external applications (e.g. Inkscape) as normal text.
-BUT the side effect is that the rendering quality is decreased, AND there's issues with rendering when certain text settings like buffers are in place.
-That's why drawing as outlines is recommended.
-Note that when :ref:`exporting a layout to svg <export_layout_svg>` there's actually an override for this setting - so you can leave the project rendering as outlines but for a :file:`.svg` export export the labels as text.
+  If :guilabel:`Always render labels as text` is selected then labels can be edited in external applications (e.g. Inkscape) as normal text.
+BUT the side effect is that the rendering quality is decreased, and there are issues with rendering when certain text settings like buffers are in place.
+That's why :guilabel:`Always render labels as paths (recommended)` which exports labels as outlines, is recommended.
 * |checkbox| :guilabel:`Allow truncated labels on edges of map`: controls whether labels which fall partially outside of the map extent should be rendered.
 If checked, these labels will be shown (when there's no way to